Keshubhai Patel: Personal life

+Death

 Keshubhai Patel tested positive for COVID-19 in September 2020 but apparently recovered after the initial infection.
 However, he complained of difficulty breathing on the morning of 29 October 2020.
 He was taken to a hospital, where he died the same day due to post-covid complications.

+He was awarded India's third highest civilian award the Padma Bhushan posthumously in 2021.